guadalupejara/mi_casita/README.md

 - Built secure HTTP routes based on user roles and page requirements, ensuring seamless navigation between public and authenticated user pages.

 - Designed a dynamic settings form that pre-populates user information from the database, supports updates, and includes a modal for secure account deactivation.

+- Created draggable sticky notes that has customizable fonts, and colors.
+Sticky Note properties stored for future access.